143. Solitude and Education, Part 5: Thoreau on Nature and Virtue

 But why the endurance of solitude or, to use Philip Koch’s definition from his book Solitude: A Philosophical Encounter (Open Court, 1994), this “time in which experience is disengaged from other people” (27)?
-So far we have considered four closely related answers: (1) we should endure solitude if we are to find our authentic individuality; (2) we should endure solitude if we are to understand other people and things more objectively; (3) we should endure solitude if we are to truly read in order to encounter greatness and expand our self; and (4) enduring solitude can facilitate a state of disinterested contemplation which can help us overcome our cravings (go here for these posts).
+So far we have considered four closely related answers: (1) solitude can help us find our authentic individuality; (2) solitude can help us understand other people and things more objectively; (3) we should embrace solitude if we are to truly read in order to encounter greatness and expand our self; and (4) solitude can facilitate a state of disinterested contemplation which can help us overcome our cravings (go here for these posts).
 Now let’s consider a fifth answer that will expand our cumulative case in defense of Nietzsche’s claim:

 (5) We should endure solitude in order to feel a primal sympathy with nature – a sympathy which can facilitate the development of many virtues.